 Full of vitamin K

-Vitamin K is a group of fat-soluble vitamin playing a crucial role to promote good health.
+Vitamin K is a fat-soluble vitamin playing a crucial role to promote good health.

 The list of cabbage benefits can go on and on.
 So here is the bottom line you need to remember: